-One of the challenges of Chapter 7 bankruptcy in Watertown is that you have to qualify (which you can estimate below).
+One of the challenges of Chapter 7 bankruptcy in Watertown is that you have to qualify.
 In order to qualify in Watertown, you often have to pass the Connecticut bankruptcy means test.
 You can estimate that qualification below in Watertown.
 Let’s cover how you can qualify.

 The first part of the means test is to understand your income in relation to the median income levels for Connecticut.
 It considers the average family size and income.